The Unforgiven (song)

-"The Unforgiven" is a power ballad by American heavy metal band Metallica.
+"The Unforgiven" is a song by the American heavy metal band Metallica.
 It was released as the second single from their eponymous fifth album Metallica (also known as The Black Album).
 The song deals with the theme of the struggle of the individual against the efforts of those who would subjugate him.

 The song has since spawned two sequels, in the form of "The Unforgiven II", from the album Reload, and "The Unforgiven III", from the album Death Magnetic.

 History

 Lars Ulrich explained that the band wanted to try something new with the idea of a ballad.
 Instead of the standard melodic verse and heavy chorus – as evidenced on their previous ballads "Fade to Black", "Welcome Home (Sanitarium)" and "One" – the band opted to reverse the dynamic, with heavy, distorted verses and a softer, melodic chorus, played with clean electric and acoustic guitars.
 The opening section contains percussive instruments performed by Ulrich, and also a small amount of keyboards.

 In the documentary "Classic Albums" Metallica: The Black Album, James Hetfield could not identify where the horn intro was taken from and explained that it was reversed so its source would be hidden.

 Kirk Hammett said his solo was a last minute improvisation of "raw emotion" after the ideas he came with at the studio ended up not working.
 Pleased with the result, Hammett said it was the starting point of him playing less scripted solos in future songs.